OIPP: Object-Adaptive Impact Point Predictor for Catching Diverse In-Flight Objects: Experiment

 In this experiment, we evaluate the prediction performance of each method using real-world trajectories for multiple seen and unseen objects.

-The IE values across different time steps to the impact point for each method are presented in Fig.~\ref{Impact_point_prediction_error}. \textbf{DIPP-NAE} and \textbf{DIPP-DPE} yield lower errors than the baselines and \textbf{DPE} for both seen and unseen objects.
-It should be noted that the differences are substantially greater at larger time steps to the impact point, indicating that the proposed methods can improve early-stage prediction.
+The IE values across different time steps to the impact point for each method are presented in Fig.~\ref{Impact_point_prediction_error}. \textbf{OIPP-NAE} and \textbf{OIPP-DPE} yield lower errors than the baselines and \textbf{DPE} for both seen and unseen objects.
+Notably, the performance gaps are larger when predicting from earlier observations, indicating that the proposed method improves early-stage impact point prediction.

-To examine how clearly different trajectories are distinguished, we visualize 2D t-SNE projections of embedded features for early-stage trajectories, as shown in Fig.~\ref{t_SNE_feature_spaces_of_methods_early_stage}.
+To analyze the learned representations from early-stage trajectories, we visualize 2D t-SNE projections of the OAE representations, as shown in Fig.~\ref{t_SNE_feature_spaces_of_methods_early_stage}.
 The first five consecutive segments of each trajectory are defined as the early stage.
-The results show that \textbf{DIPP-NAE} and \textbf{DIPP-DPE} provide more distinct separation of trajectories than \textbf{NAE}, mapping trajectories with similar dynamics close to each other.
-For example, trajectories of the pinwheel appear near those of the boomerang, which share similar dynamics, suggesting that our models effectively capture such similarities between seen and unseen objects.
+The results show that \textbf{OIPP-NAE} and \textbf{OIPP-DPE} form a more structured organization of trajectories than \textbf{NAE}, where trajectories with similar dynamics tend to appear close to each other.
+For example, trajectories of the pinwheel appear near those of the boomerang, which share similar dynamics.
+Although \textbf{NAE} also places these two objects relatively close, the boomerang embeddings are more scattered, and several samples lie farther away from the pinwheel cluster.
+This suggests that our proposed method learns representations that capture such similarities between seen and unseen objects.

-Finally, a comparison of the predicted trajectories for the big plane and fan is shown in Fig.~\ref{fig:trajectory}.
-The results show that \textbf{DIPP-NAE} predicts trajectories that are closer to the actual trajectory for both objects compared to the other baseline methods.
+Finally, a comparison of the predicted trajectories for the boomerang and pinwheel is shown in Fig.~\ref{fig:trajectory}.
+The results show that \textbf{OIPP-NAE} predicts trajectories that are closer to the actual trajectory for both objects compared to the other baseline methods.

-In summary, the proposed method can clearly distinguish trajectory features between different objects, resulting in better prediction for multiple seen and unseen objects.
+Overall, the proposed method learns object-dependent representations from early-stage motion histories, resulting in improved prediction for multiple seen and unseen objects.

-\subsection{RQ3: Can better early-stage prediction improve catching performance?}
+\subsection{RQ3: Can Better Early-stage Prediction Improve Catching Performance?}